It looks like you're using IE11...

 You can contact our matchmaker service to get help identifying a suitable property which could qualify for Vacant to Vibrant funding.
 The service supports property searches in the city centre, although city centre properties are not eligible for funding.

 Our Vacant to Vibrant scheme aims to reduce vacancy, address dereliction and support local independent businesses in Belfast.
-The city centre scheme is closed to applications.
-The citywide scheme is still open to applications.
+The city centre scheme and citywide scheme are currently closed to applications.

 The scheme provides capital grants to incentivise and support property owners and potential occupiers in bringing vacant properties back into use in local neighbourhoods and the city centre.